lucasvdiepen/DerailedDeliveries/README.md

 # Derailed Deliveries
 This is the repository for Derailed Deliveries.
 Team04's client is [Paladin studios](https://paladinstudios.com/).
-The client wants a fun coöperative game that can be played with all ages.
+The client wants a fun coöperative game that can be played by all ages.
 The game has to contain a unique game mechanic that is easy to learn and understand.

 Information about the project and its systems can be found here and on our [wiki](https://github.com/lucasvdiepen/DerailedDeliveries/wiki).